UltraEngine/Documentation/CPP/CreatePointLight.md

 # CreatePointLight

-This function creates a new spot light.
+This function creates a new point light.

 ## Syntax